Ovusi/SubteraMail/README.md

-SubTera Anonymous Mail.
+📧 SubTera Proxy Mail.

 This is an open source program used to send email messages over a proxy server to provide anonymity.
 This program is written in python.

-NOTICE: MORE FEATURES WOULD BE ADDED SOON.
+❗❗❗NOTICE: MORE FEATURES WOULD BE ADDED SOON.
 CONTRIBUTIONS ARE HIGHLY Welcomed. 😁

-INSTALLATION:

-Windows users:
+Usage:

+💻🖥️All OS
+Make sure Python2 or above is installed on your system.
 Download this repository and unzip.
-    Navigate to the unzipped folder and run "pip3 install -r requirements.txt".
+Navigate to the unzipped folder and run subtera.py
-    Run "setup.py" from folder using "pip setup install"

-Linux users:
-    Download this repository and unzip.
-    Make sure you have python3 installed on your system. cd into the directory contain setup.py and use "sudo python setup.py install"